 Doing aerobic exercise, such as walking and stair climbing, will help you gain strength and feel better.
 Gradually increase the distance you walk.
 Climb stairs slowly, resting or stopping as needed.

 Ask your healthcare provider before starting more demanding exercises.

 Ask your healthcare provider when it’s safe for you to lift heavy objects after your surgery.
 Most people shouldn’t lift anything heavier than 5 pounds (2.27 kilograms) for at least 6 weeks after surgery.

 How can I cope with my feelings?

 After surgery for a serious illness, you may have new and upsetting feelings.
 Many people say they felt weepy, sad, worried, nervous, irritable, and angry at one time or another.
-You may find that you cannot control some of these feelings.
+You may find that you can’t control some of these feelings.
 If this happens, it’s a good idea to seek emotional support.

 The first step in coping is to talk about how you feel.
 Family and friends can help.
-Your nurse, doctor, and social worker can reassure, support, and guide you.
-It is always a good idea to let these professionals know how you, your family, and your friends are feeling emotionally.
+Your healthcare providers can reassure, support, and guide you.
+It’s always a good idea to let us know how you, your family, and your friends are feeling emotionally.
 Many resources are available to patients and their families.
-Whether you are in the hospital or at home, the nurses, doctors, and social workers are here to help you and your family and friends handle the emotional aspects of your illness.
+Whether you’re in the hospital or at home, we’re here to help you and your family and friends handle the emotional aspects of your illness.